lechup/hassio-addons/serveo/README.md

 `alias` - subdomain of your choosing, required even if domain is defined

 `private_key` - if you're using your own custom domain, then you need to supply a private key (as per the docs).
-Paste the literal key in here, and the file will be generated at runtime.
+Paste the literal key in here (string in form of: "-----BEGIN RSA PRIVATE KEY-----\nXXXXXXXXXXXXX\nXXXXXXXXXXXXX\n-----END RSA PRIVATE KEY-----"), and the file will be generated at runtime.

 `server` - in case you are using your own serveo instance, put its hostname here